nycbeardo/myeleventyblog/posts/2021/Lets-Just-Call-This-How-to-make-a-Cube.md

 One of the ways you get comfortable with your craft as a developer is to build projects.

-The logic behind this is that you will learn and retain more knowledge as you build till your heart is content, get stuck, break things, fix them, etc.
+The logic behind this is that you will learn and retain more knowledge as you build till your heart's content, get stuck, break things, fix them, etc.

 Its considered a much better way to grasp new concepts than the alternative: